Mariangela Garofalo

 Oncolytic virotherapy is emerging as a potential approach to treat cancer by using viruses, which are specifically engineered to preferentially infect, replicate in and kill cancer cells instead of normal cells.
 Currently, this therapy requires the intratumoral administration of the viruses, which is restricting its application to injectable lesions.
 Ideally, the possibility to systemically deliver tumor-tropic oncolytic viruses would provide a chance of reaching even small metastases localized throughout the body.
 However, systemic administration is limited by the presence of neutralizing antibodies resulting in a decreased efficacy.
 Therefore, my research interests aim to overcome this limitation by using extracellular vesicles for the systemic delivery of therapeutic oncolytic viruses and drugs.
 The final aim is to design and evaluate antineoplastic properties of extracellular vesicles loaded with therapeutic agents in order enhance their clinical efficacy in vitro and in vivo.
 The projects deal with the definition of tools and techniques to develop drug delivery systems using extracellular vesicles and oncolytic viruses, their biopharmaceutical characterisation and in vivo preclinical studies.

-So far, my research has been on:
+So far, my research has been focused on:

-- Oncolytic viruses as novel carriers in combination with peptides and chemotherapeutic drugs
+• Oncolytic viruses as novel carriers in combination with peptides and chemotherapeutic drugs

-- Extracellular vesicles loaded with therapeutic agents and fluorescent markers.
+• Extracellular vesicles loaded with therapeutic agents and fluorescent markers.
 This strategy allows to insulate the delivered agents, thus potentially preventing undesired off target effects associated with their systemic delivery.

 Technical expertise

-- Molecular Biology: DNA/RNA isolation, purification, PCR, ELISA, IFN-gamma ELISPOT, Immunocytochemistry staining (ICC)
+• Molecular Biology: DNA/RNA isolation, purification, PCR, ELISA, IFN-gamma ELISPOT, Immunocytochemistry staining (ICC)

-- Cellular analysis: tissue culture techniques
+• Cellular analysis: tissue culture techniques (2D and 3D culture models)

-- Basic virology: adenovirus cloning, virus production and purification, PCR, ICC, TCID50, VP
+• Basic virology: adenovirus cloning, virus production and purification, PCR, ICC, TCID50, VP

-- Animal studies: immunodecificent, immunocompetent and humanized mice (work experience in a cleanroom and BSL-3 class lab)
+• Animal studies: immunodecificent, immunocompetent and humanized mice (work experience in a cleanroom and BSL-3 class lab)

-- Animal imaging systems: CCD-camera
+• Animal imaging systems: CCD-camera

-- Other tecniques: size and zeta-potential measurements, H&E staining
+• Other tecniques: size and zeta-potential measurements, H&E staining

 Publications